KyleDunbarDev/KyleDunbarDev/README.md

 # Hi, I’m Kyle 👋
 <sub>He/Him</sub>

-I'm a Computer Science with Game Development student at Northumbria University.
+I'm a Computer Science with Games Development student at Northumbria University.
 I am passionate about open source, performant systems, and safe code.
 Some technologies I enjoy working with include Java, C++, Linux, Godot and Blender.

 - I am currently working on a Metroidvania game about gods in the animal kingdom. <sub>Stay tuned</sub>